Image Processing

 - The course is open to students of the Master Business Informatics, Master Business Mathematics and Mannheim Master in Data Science (MMDS).

-- Basics in linear algebra are beneficial for the lecture.
+- Linear algebra is beneficial for the lecture.

 - Forsyth, J. Ponce: Computer Vision: A Modern Approach, Prentice Hall, 2nd edition, 2012.
 ISBN: 978-0136085928 (Online available: cmuems.com/excap/readings/forsyth-ponce-computer-vision-a-modern-approach.pdf)